 To close this opening permanently Epoxies which are strong adhesives or urethanes injections at the openings are used.
 The openings are sealed using this method.

 This is one of the fastest and flexible methods used to waterproof the foundation.
 Excavation of existing basement is done at the bottom sides of the footings.
 Then the walls are power washed and dried.

-These dry walls are then sealed with waterproofing membrane.
-The membrane consists of polymer.
-This polymer based products are long lasting and can be directly sprayed on the wall directly.
+These dry walls are then sealed with the waterproofing membrane.
+The membrane consists of the polymer.
+This polymer-based products are long-lasting and can be directly sprayed on the wall directly.

 This method is not recommended for major leaks.
 Small leaks can be covered only for a temporary time period.